-The purpose of this code is to promulgate standards of conduct for students of the College of Architecture and Environmental Design and to establish procedures for reviewing violations.
-Students are expected to support and maintain the highest professional standards with regard to their individual conduct and their personal and common environments in the college.
-Copies of the Code of Student Responsibilities are available from the Office of the Dean or from a college academic advisor.
+The purpose of this code is to promulgate standards of conduct for students of the university and to establish procedures for reviewing violations.
+Students are expected to support and maintain the highest professional standards with regard to their individual conduct and their personal and common environments in the university.
+Copies of the Code of Student Conduct are available from the Office of the Dean or from a college academic advisor.